MaayanLab/drc-static/src/pages/outreach/Omics Tools Seminar Series: ARCHS4 2025-02-27.md

 ---
 active: true
 carousel: true
-carousel_description: Join us for an engaging webinar that presents ARCHS4, a resource that has over 2 million uniformly aligned RNA-seq samples from thousands of GEO studies
+carousel_description: Join us for an engaging webinar about **ARCHS4**, a resource that has over 2 million uniformly aligned RNA-seq samples from thousands of GEO studies
 cfde_specific: true
 dcc:
 - LINCS